fed-ea/.github/profile/README.md

 # Purpose

 The purpose of this experiment is to evaluate the acceleration of Enterprise Architecture modeling value delivery through federation with already existing architecture-knowledege, which is managed in a de-centralized form by different teams and organizations.
-It would allowthe reuse of architecture as "building blocks" to enriched and expanded to address the need of a given organization.
+It would allow the reuse of architecture as "building blocks" to enriched and expanded to address the need of a given organization.
 Same examples:

 * Business Capability Models: ACORD, APQC, ISACA COBIT, The Open Group IT4IT
 * Technology Services: Amazon AWS, Microsoft Azure, Google Cloud